barumau/pandunia/eng/pandunia-eng.md

 a vai - outside
 a vakil de - on behalf of
 a vo - there
-a xukur de - thanks to
+a xukre de - thanks to
 a ye - here
 Abaze baxe - Abaza language
 Abazia - Abkhazia